yousiftouma/cygni-talent-deploy/readme.md

 Usually, admin accounts should be personal.
 They are then given administrative powers by belonging to a certain group.
 In this case, the group will be `sudo`.
 The `sudo` group by default has permissions to run any command as any user, as long as the user provides their password.

-1. Create a new user with default settings.
+1. On the server, create a new user with default settings.
 The simplest way is to use the `adduser`.
 See `man adduser`.
 Make sure you remember the password provided.

-1. Add the user to the group `sudo`.
+1. On the server, add the user to the group `sudo`.

-1. You can check which groups a user belongs to using the command.
+1. On the server, check which groups a user belongs to using the command.

    ```
    groups <USERNAME>